signalfx/splunk-otel-collector/docs/getting-started/linux-standalone.md

 ### Custom Configuration

-In addition to using the default configuration, a custom configuration can also be provided.
+When changes to the default configuration file is needed, a custom configuration file can specified and used instead.
 Use the `SPLUNK_CONFIG` environment variable or the `--config` command line argument to provide a custom configuration.

 > Command line arguments take precedence over environment variables.
 This
 > applies to `--config` and `--mem-ballast-size-mib`.